syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-OCR/how-to-perform-ocr-for-a-pdf-document-using-c#-and-dotNet.md

 ---
-title: How to perform OCR for a PDF document using c# and VB.NET | Syncfusion
+title: How to perform OCR for a PDF document using C# and VB.NET | Syncfusion
-description: This section explains how to perform OCR for a PDF document using c# and VB.NET.
+description: This section explains how to perform OCR for a PDF document using syncfusion PDF library in C# and VB.NET.
 platform: file-formats
 control: PDF
 documentation: UG
 ---

-# How to perform OCR for a PDF document using c# and VB.NET
+# How to perform OCR for a PDF document using C# and VB.NET

 Syncfusion Essential PDF is a [.NET PDF library](https://www.syncfusion.com/pdf-framework/net/pdf-library) that supports OCR by using the Tesseract open-source engine.
 With a few lines of code, you can perform OCR on a particular region or several regions of a PDF document.